Skip to Content

 How To Stay Cool While ATV Riding: Beat The Heat

 It can get hot out there when you’re riding an ATV through the trails or even on a track.
 Even a bearable 75 degrees seems so much hotter when you’re on a quad.
 It’s generally the combination of the sun, heat from your engine, and your body heat generated from riding.
-Whatever it is, in the summer months, I get overheated sometimes.

 Keep Yourself Cool

-Hydrate
+• Hydrate

 Stay hydrated, that’s a given.
 You will sweat a lot, which is good.
 But, you need to replace the water your body sweats out.
 If you stop sweating because of dehydration, your body will overheat, and you could be in real trouble.
 There are a few ways to keep yourself hydrated while on the trail.

 Get a hydration pack, like this Insulated Hydration Pack found here on Amazon.
-I like this one because it has other small pockets to keep stuff in that I want with me on the trail, and it’s insulated to keep the water cool for hours.
-What I like to do is fill the bladder about half way the night before and freeze it.
+I like this one because it has other small pockets to keep stuff that I want with me on the trail, and it’s insulated to keep the water cool for hours.
+What I like to do is fill the bladder about halfway through the night before and freeze it.
 Then in the morning before we leave, I fill the rest with water.
 That way my water stays colder for longer.
 Just position it so that the suction tube doesn’t freeze full of water.

-If you don’t want to bring a hydration pack, at least try to bring a cooler, or a few bottles of water.
+If you don’t want to bring a hydration pack, at least try to bring a cooler or a few bottles of water.
 If we bring a cooler, I put frozen bottles of water in it instead of ice.
 That way the food stays cold without all the ice melting into water in the cooler.
 And then we have extra bottles of cold water if we need it.

 You can also hydrate with sports drinks that have electrolytes in them.
 Water won’t replace these, so if you’re not bringing lunch, try bringing sports drinks.
 Avoid coffee, energy drinks, and other diuretics, they can dehydrate you even further.

-Take Breaks
+• Take Breaks

 Take off your gear like your boots, helmet, and chest protector to help you cool off.
 It makes a huge difference to allow the air in, and any moisture in your clothing will evaporate which cools you down even more.
 A quick 10-15 minute break will keep you feeling fresh throughout the ride.